 \section{Introduction}

-Output regulation is an essential issue in the design of control systems \citep*{isidori1990output,sutton2002reinforcement}.
-It aims to have a system track a class of desired signals while rejecting the external disturbance \citep*{marconi2008uniform,isidori1990output,huang2004nonlinear}.
-Accordingly, the desired signals and external disturbance can be lumped together as exogenous signals that are generated by an autonomous differential equation called exosystem.
+Output regulation is an essential control systems design problem \citep*{isidori1990output,sutton2002reinforcement} that aims to have a system track a class of desired signals while rejecting external disturbances \citep*{marconi2008uniform,isidori1990output,huang2004nonlinear}.
+Accordingly, the desired signals and external disturbances can be lumped together as exogenous signals that are generated by an autonomous differential equation called the exosystem.
 Various formulations of the output regulation problems have been investigated in the past decade, such as linear systems in \cite{francis1976internal} and nonlinear systems in \cite{marconi2008uniform} and \cite{huang2004nonlinear} with or without uncertainties in the exosystem.
 Feedforward and feedback control are widely employed generic schematics for addressing output regulation problems.
-In terms of feedforward control, \cite{isidori1990output} showed that the output regulation of nonlinear systems can be solved by a feedforward control synthesized from specific solvable nonlinear partial differential equations called nonlinear regulator equations.
+In terms of feedforward control, the results in \cite{isidori1990output} showed that the output regulation of nonlinear systems can be solved by a feedforward control synthesized from specific solvable nonlinear partial differential equations called nonlinear regulator equations.
 The solvability of the nonlinear output regulation using feedforward control strictly relies on the perfect knowledge of the plant and the exosystem dynamics in the absence of uncertainties.